Thermal-mass gas metering: Proven for years, certified for the future

 EN 17526 – new thermal-mass gas metering standard

 The maturity of thermal-mass technology for gas metering applications has been recognized by CEN with the publication of a dedicated European standard in 2021.
-"EN 17526.
+“EN 17526.
 Gas meters.
-Thermal-mass flow-meter based gas meter" outlines the requirements and tests needed to bring thermal-mass gas meters into the field.
+Thermal-mass flow-meter based gas meter” outlines the requirements and tests needed to bring thermal-mass gas meters into the field.
 It is a harmonized standard, meaning that it builds on the normative documents previously developed for diaphragm and ultrasonic gas meters.
 It is also compatible with international norms such as OIML R137.
 Meter manufacturers used to the existing standards should not find any surprises in the new thermal-mass norm.
 From now on, the dedicated thermal-mass gas metering standard will remove a significant uncertainty previously associated with certifying such meters because the requirements and test plans are clearly laid out in the dedicated standard.
+EN 17526 is also the first static measurement principle standard to combine both residential and C&I (up to G25) meter sizes in one document.
+Furthermore, that the related norm has been selected as the first one to also cover, upon revision, renewable gases such as hydrogen and biomethane is an important step for thermal-mass technology: it paves the way to harmonizing all other EN gas meter standards and thus supports energy transition initiatives in Europe, including from a normative perspective.

 Thermal-mass gas metering: Proven for years, certified for the future